-An on-board charger with 11 kW is standard on board; at an appropriate charging point, the complete charging process takes just over five hours.
+An on-board charger with 11 kW is standard; the complete charging process takes over five hours at an appropriate charging point.
 For DC charging, the usual PSA specification is that the e-Rifter can charge to 80 per cent in 30 minutes at a charging station with 100 kW.

-In the press release, Peugeot emphasises that space and load volume are exactly the same as in the combustion engine versions of the Rifter.
+In the press release, Peugeot emphasises that space and load volume are precisely the same as in the combustion engine versions of the Rifter.
 In the five-seat configuration, that’s at least 775 litres.
 In the standard length (also called L1), the e-Rifter is 4.40 metres long and has five seats.
 In the long version L2 (4.75 metres), five seats are standard, with seven seats available as an option.
 If the seats in row 2 and the passenger seat are folded down, the load volume increases to over 4,000 litres.
-Compared to its sister models, the e-Rifter has a kind of off-road/outdoor look with black plastic parts, but has no separate off-road options.
+Compared to its sister models, the e-Rifter has an off-road/outdoor look with black plastic parts but has no separate off-road options.
 At 1.90 metres tall, the car should still fit into most garages and parking garages.

-Update 15 June 2021: Peugeot has opened the order books for its all-new e-Rifter in the UK.
-Customers can place orders from now, with first deliveries expected in November 2021.
+Peugeot has opened the order books for its all-new e-Rifter in the UK.
+Customers can place orders from now, with the first deliveries expected in November 2021.
 The Peugeot e-Rifter is available in two trim levels, with prices starting from £30,375, including the current Government Plug-in Car Grant of £2,500.

 The other vehicle versions also qualify for the government plug-in car grant, as the five-seater GT variant starts at prices from £32,455, while the option of a long-wheelbase, seven-seater Allure Premium starts with prices from £32,375.